paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

 (1) Data on the number and status of pending cases.

+(2) Data on the number and status of completed cases, including—

+  (A) information on race, ethnicity, rank, and sex demographic for the victim and the accused;

+  (B) the enumerated offenses preferred and referred;

+  (C) the types of court-martial; and

+  (D) the results for each case, including cases that resulted in nonjudicial punishment or administrative separation.

-(2) Information on the appellate review process, including—
+(3) Information on the appellate review process, including—

   (A) information on compliance with processing time goals;